ritaturk/xenko-docs/manual/getting-started/populating-your-scene.md

 2. Select **Duplicate selected entities**.

-   The selected entity is duplicated with all the properties.
+   The selected entity is duplicated with all its properties.

    >**Note:** Alternatively, you can select the entity to be copied, and then click the ![gizmo](media/add-entities-to-a-scene-gizmo.png) [gizmo](xref:gizmo).
 Use the mouse to drag the entity on the Scene Editor while keeping the **Ctrl** button pressed.
 A duplicate entity is created from the selected entity.